 Books About Having a Positive Attitude

-Be Positive! by Cheri J. Meiners and Elizabeth Allen is published by one of my favorite publishers, Free Spirit Publishing.
-Be Positive! is one of the books in the new Being the Best Me! series.
+Be Positive! by Cheri J. Meiners and Elizabeth Allen is published by Free Spirit Publishing.
+Be Positive! is one of the books in the Being the Best Me! series.
 The book guides preschoolers and primary students into ways of thinking and acting that will help them feel good about themselves and their lives.

 Renee @ Mother Daughter Book Reviews says